-Neither my friend nor I sleep much on this flight…just half hour naps once in awhile.
+Neither my friend nor I sleep much on this long 9.5-hour flight…just half hour naps once in awhile.
 I admire the Moon setting over the Pacific Ocean as we approach Lima.
 The light from the Moon illuminates the clouds below us – very pretty.
 Later, with a darker sky once the Moon has set, I observe the Southern Milky Way.

 The sun rises as we fly off the coast of Chile, so I can see the thick cloud cover below us.
 The aircraft has travelled down the coast on a southerly route, but makes a turn to head southeast to Buenos Aires two hours before our arrival.
 When the heading changes just north of Coquimbo, Chile, we lose our 50 mph tailwind and pickup a 15 mph headwind increasing to 25 mph, which explains why we were flying this heading down the west coast of South America.